ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 1. Remove the highest height `block` from `self.blocks`

-1. Update cummulative data members
+2. Update cumulative data members
     - Remove the corresponding hash from `self.height_by_hash`
     - for each `transaction` in `block`
       - remove `transaction.hash` from `tx_by_hash`